-Every staff member has the responsibility to extend SouthCoast Health's code of ethical conduct in using social media in a productive manner.
-Social media (including personal and professional websites, blogs, chat rooms, and bulletin boards; social networks, such as Facebook, LinkedIn, Twitter, and Instagram; video sharing sites such as YouTube and email) are common means of communication and self-expression.
-Online posting can conflict with the interests of SouthCoast Health and its customers.
+Social media (including personal and professional websites, blogs, chat rooms, and bulletin boards; social networks, such as Facebook, LinkedIn, X(Twitter), and Instagram; video sharing sites such as YouTube, Tik Tok, and email) are common means of communication and self-expression.
+However, online posting can conflict with the legitimate interests of SouthCoast Health and its customers.
+In light of this, SouthCoast Health has adopted the following policy.